leeannray/Whisper-App/README.md

 # This app was created using React by the amazing people at Facebook

 The waiting place…Everyone is just waiting.
 NO that's not for you.
 Oh the places we'll go!
-Ready for anything under the sky: hope the Seuss family doesn't sue but hope you all enjoy a stroll down a nostalgic road and meet things that scare you right out of your pants.
+Ready for anything under the sky: hope the Seuss family doesn't sue but hope you all enjoy a stroll down a nostalgic road.

+Be sure when you step...and just never forget to be dextrous..and NEVER mix up your left right foot for your left.
+The places we can go.
+Welcome to the waiting room.

 # Tutorial provided by Udemy [ COURSE NAME ]
 This app was a learning experience and it should be!
 Thanks to [ name ] -- a long 8 hours but a great instructor.